juhahinkula/juhahinkula.github.io/_posts/2017-09-10-nativefirebase.markdown

 }
 {% endhighlight %}

 The UI is really simple with default stylings.
-The upperpart has one TextInput for the todo description and one Button for saving the todo.
+There is button for adding new todos.
 FlatList is used to show fetched todos.
+Add button opens a modal form for entering new todos.
+Modal is standard React Native component.

+The datepicker component used for this project is [react-native-datepicker](https://github.com/xgfe/react-native-datepicker) and toast component for the messages is [react-native-easy-toast](https://github.com/crazycodeboy/react-native-easy-toast)- See the installation and usage from their sites.

 {% highlight html %}
   render() {